danlentz/clj-uuid/doc/uuid-generation-benchmarks.md

 `bytes->long` / `long->bytes` paths, and `ldb`/`dpb` calls (which
 now benefit from O(1) `mask-offset` via `Long/numberOfTrailingZeros`).

+### New in 0.2.5: v7nc

+`v7nc` is a non-cryptographic v7 variant that uses `ThreadLocalRandom` and a per-thread monotonic counter.
+At 38.5 ns/op it is faster than JUG 5.2's `TimeBasedEpochGenerator` (~50 ns), making it the fastest time-based UUID generator available on the JVM from Clojure.

 ### Key Takeaway

 The largest gains appear in **serialization** (`to-byte-array`, `to-hex-string`) and in **v3/v5 generation** (which serialize the namespace UUID internally as part of the digest computation).
-Additional gains come from **O(1) mask-offset** using JVM intrinsics, which particularly benefits v7 (1.2x) and v8 (4.2x) where `dpb` calls with high-offset masks were previously bottlenecked by an O(offset) loop.
+Additional gains come from **O(1) mask-offset** using JVM intrinsics, which particularly benefits v8 (4.2x) where `dpb` calls with high-offset masks were previously bottlenecked by an O(offset) loop.
+The new `v7nc` constructor provides the fastest time-based UUID generation at ~39 ns, beating JUG 5.2.
 For applications that generate UUIDs and immediately serialize them -- the common case for database keys, wire protocols, and log correlation IDs -- clj-uuid delivers **3-19x end-to-end improvement** depending on the UUID version and serialization format.